yedpodtrzitko/ajax-uploader/README.md

 Ajax-uploader
 =============

 ...but it's not ajax really.
-Naming thing is hard .(
+Naming things is hard .(

 Files uploader